mchalso/FinalProjectRepo.jl/docs/part2.md

 ### Hardware

 Models were run on both CPUs and GPUs.
-The CPU has 4 Intel i7 1.8-GHz dual-core processors (8 total cores), with 24 GB of RAM.
+CPUs used Intel i7 dual-core processors, running at 2.5 GHz with 24 GB of memory throughput.
 For GPUs, 4 Nvidia Titan X GPUs were utilized.
 The GPUs were accessed via the Octopus supercomputer.

 ## Results